GMC Canyon Insurance Rates

 Rates are averaged for all GMC Canyon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Teenagers are the costliest to insure, as much as $337 per month if comprehensive and collision insurance is included
+- Teenage drivers are expensive to insure, as much as $337 per month for full coverage

 Rate Tables and Charts